jackthb/jackthb/README.md

 I'm a Computer Science undergraduate with a strong focus on building product-centric software.

 - 🔭 I’m currently working full-time at @OttaTech.
-- 🌱 I’m currently learning about TypeScript, React, and Elixir
+- 🌱 I’m currently learning about React, Elixir, and CSS
 - 📫 How to reach me: via my [website](https://jackburgess.co.uk) or [Twitter](https://twitter.com/jack_thb)